 Jason Li CV

-Freelance designer, illustrator & consultant in Hong Kong, 2012-current
+Independent designer, illustrator & consultant in Hong Kong, 2012-present

 Research, design and writing around creativity, technology and social movements.